 The company employs a derivative named TRS (total return swap) to sell or buy shares on behalf of its customers, and tranfers bitcoins to their accounts upon closure of positions.

 “Until recently, it has been difficult to find any option to turn bitcoin into a productive asset.
-Our clients have a distinct edge over other bitcoin holders because they can extract profit from their capital in two ways,” says First Global Communications Director Marcie Terman according to Finance Magnates.
+Our clients have a distinct edge over other bitcoin holders because they can extract profit from their capital in two ways,” says First Global Communications Director Marcie Terman.

 Founded in 2014 with headquarters in Geneva, FGC is managed from the UK.
 In April 2015 former executive director of Bitcoin Foundation Jon Matonis joined the company’s managing board.